ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/autoformat.md

 category: features
 ---

-The {@link module:autoformat/autoformat~Auformat} feature allows you to quickly apply formatting to the content you're writing.
+The {@link module:autoformat/autoformat~Auformat} feature allows you to quickly apply formatting to the content you are writing.

 <info-box info>
 	This feature is enabled by default in all builds.
 It is also included in the {@link module:presets/article~Article Article preset}.